Nelson Mandela's legacy lives on at the UN in New York

 According to the Presidency‚ it is the only life-size statue to have been erected at the UN.

-"At 1.8 metres tall‚ the Nelson Mandela Statue is the only life size statue at the United Nations headquarters‚ signifying the role he played in unifying the world under the banner of peace and conflict resolution‚" the Presidency said.
+“At 1.9 metres tall‚ the Nelson Mandela Statue is the only life-size statue at the United Nations headquarters‚ signifying the role he played in unifying the world under the banner of peace and conflict resolution‚” the Presidency said.

 The Presidency said this particular statue was relevant to the UN.